NAKAZUKA/NAKAZUKA/README.md

 ## Technologies I Work With 💻

-- Python
+- Python3
 - Django
 - Flask
 - SQL (MySQL, PostgreSQL, SQLite)
 - Redis
 - Celery
 - RESTful APIs
+- Pytest
+- Unitest
+- Aiogram
 - Docker
 - Git
 - HTML, CSS and Js - a little bit

 ## Get in Touch 📫

-You can reach out to me via [email](mishin23042002@gmail.com) or connect with me on [telegram](https://t.me/AfanasyLoh).
+You can reach out to me via ```email``` - mishin23042002@gmail.com or connect with me on [telegram](https://t.me/AfanasyLoh).
 I'm always open to discussing backend development, collaborating on projects, or exploring new opportunities!

 ## My Projects 🚀